mgamota2/FMCW_mmWave/README.md

 ## How to use
 Once ROS 2 has been configured and you have added the cpp_mmwavec package files to the src of your ROS 2 workspace, follow the below instructions.

-The ROS 2 package is defined as "cpp_mmwavec" in the package.xml file, but this can be changed.
+This ROS 2 package is named "cpp_mmwavec".
+To change the name, file and folder names will have to be changed along with the CMakeLists.txt and package.xml files.

 1. Open terminal